Sebastian-Weber/Sebastian-Weber/README.md

-# Sebastian Weber · UI Designer · Design-to-Code
+# Sebastian Weber · UX/UI Designer · Design-to-Code

 I design interfaces and build them.
 Four years of B2B SaaS at a product company, followed by a fullstack development bootcamp and a data analytics programme.
 The result: I can own a feature from Figma to deployed React component — without the handoff gap.